-Surviving in a Man’s World: The Power of a Woman’s Authentic Voice aims to make that effort a little easier.
-It combines her own hard-won wisdom and experience with more than three years of research and interviews with educators, therapists and professional women around the country about what it takes for women to find, hold onto, and bring the power of an authentic self and voice to their careers and lives.
+Surviving in a Man’s World: The Power of a Woman’s Authentic Voice—Lane’s latest book project, which is nearing completion, combines her own hard-won wisdom and experience with more than 3 years of research and interviews with educators, therapists and professional women around the country about what it takes for women to find, hold onto, and bring the power of an authentic self and voice to their careers and lives.

-And yet, women still wage a very real, painful, and complex struggle across their lives to separate who they are from who the world expects them to be—and then use that knowledge to withstand life’s challenges, make and be at peace with tough career and life decisions, interact more effectively with others, and have meaningful and joyful impact on the world.
+In the past few years, the term “authentic voice” has been so over-simplified, and so casually and glibly overused, that it can sometimes seem like a meaningless cliché.
+And yet, women still wage a very real, painful, and complex struggle, across their lives, to separate who they are with who the world expects them to be—and then use that knowledge to withstand life’s challenges, make and be at peace with tough career and life decisions, interact more effectively with others, and have meaningful and joyful impact on the world.

-That core knowledge may be particularly important for women who work in predominantly male fields, but the truth is, it's essential for any of us, if we want to be strong, grounded, mature, and happy people.
+That core knowledge may be particularly important for women who work in predominantly male fields, but the truth is, that knowledge is essential for any of us, if we want to be strong, grounded, mature, and happy people.
 Unfortunately, no matter what anyone promises, there are no simple formulas or answers as to how a woman finds that voice, and then learns how to hold onto it and use its power to help her create a more meaningful, impactful, and happy life.
 It’s a challenging and complex process, and each woman’s journey is unique.